 Event planning and management is always deemed to be a difficult exercise for a B2B retail house.
 The companies need to take care of multiple things like booking, confirmation, validating tickets, identifying participants, etc.

-Blockchain-based eCommerce technology handles a number of these issues by a ticket scanning and attendance tracking system, which doesn’t just guarantee that duplicate tickets are not issued but also prevent reselling of void tickets.
+The Blockchain eCommerce technology handles a number of these issues by a ticket scanning and attendance tracking system, which doesn’t just guarantee that duplicate tickets are not issued but also prevent reselling of void tickets.

 6. Combating Fake Reviews